'Full House' creator Jeff Franklin is selling his mansion – tour this extravagant property

 Meanwhile, the home's exterior is equally as glorious, after digesting the views across Hollywood, naturally.
 The garden includes two pools, two jacuzzi's, three waterfalls, a full outdoor kitchen, and a koi pond, which is all set to host the garden party of the millennium.
 There is also a further guest house on the property, just in case the nine bedrooms are filled by partygoers.

-This highly indulgent and fun-drenched kingdom is currently listed for $250,000 per month with Cindy Ambuehl (opens in new tab) of Compass (opens in new tab).
+This highly indulgent and fun-drenched kingdom is currently listed for $250,000 per month with Cindy Ambuehl of Compass.
 Plus, there is an option for a personal chef, just in case you weren't sold on the surrealist aura of this home already.

 See: Backyard ideas – decor inspiration for outdoor spaces